What does a termite nest look like?

 Nests are the primary living areas for termites.

-They require protection from predators and other hazards, as well as providing needed water sources or food sources (in the case of subterranean termites).
+They require protection from predators and other hazards and provide needed water or food sources (in the case of subterranean termites).

-Formosan termite nests are constructed with an above ground chamber that surrounds an underground nest.
-These above ground chambers house winged colony members who act as guards for the nest; they will swarm around any intruder that enters the area.
+Formosan termite nests are constructed with an above-ground chamber surrounding an underground nest.
+These above-ground chambers house winged colony members who act as guards for the nest; they will swarm around any intruder that enters the area.

-How to find a termite nest in a house
+What does a termite nest look like in a house?

 Finding a termite nest in a house doesn’t have to be an exact science.
 The process starts with identifying the general locations with termite activity.